Jays-C0D3/winalysis/README.md

 <br>
 <h2>Disclaimer!</h2>
-<i>The winalysis.py will need to be copied to your Windows Start Up folder.</i>
+<i>The winalysis.py file will need to be copied to your Windows Start Up folder.</i>
 <br>
 <i>Please run setup.py first to do so.</i>